Community Spotlight

 Share

-A significant of this work is helping to raise awareness of what an unpaid carer is so that people know there is support available to help them.
+A significant goal of this work is helping to raise awareness of what an unpaid carer is so that people know there is support available to help them.
+Some of the services offered by Action for Family Carers include activity groups and carer clubs for young people, and counselling and support groups for adult carers in Colchester, Tendring and west Essex.

 We funded a schools co-ordinator who is helping to identify young carers in Braintree schools.